-Lung cancer is one of the most common forms of cancer and is the leading cause of cancer deaths worldwide.
+Lung cancer is one of the most common forms of cancer and the leading cause of cancer deaths worldwide.
 Immunotherapy uses the body’s immune system to attack and kill cancerous cells.

-Share on Pinterest
+a scientist working in a laboratory Share on Pinterest

 sanjeri/Getty Images